 How Far Is Oxford From Brighton By Rail?

-In fact, you’re going to have caught a train from Oxford and then take a tube, a bus or another train, followed by yet, another train if you want to get to Brighton using the rail network.
+In fact, you’re going to have to catch a train from Oxford and then take a tube, a bus or another train, followed by yet, another train if you want to get to Brighton using the rail network.

 So, please don’t quote us in a pub quiz because it’s entirely possible that this number isn’t right even if it is provided by the leading authority in the UK when it comes to trains.